sjacobo3/Paradigms_SP25_Course_Project/README.md

    ```sh
    git clone git@github.com:sjacobo3/Paradigms_SP25_Course_Project.git
    ```
-4. Apply migrations by running
+3. Deploy the website by running
     ```sh
-    python3 manage.py migrate
-    ```
-4. Deploy the website by running
-    ```sh
     python3 manage.py runserver
     ```
-5. Click on the url it gives you
+4. Click on the url it gives you